nju33/atom-tab-limiter/README.md

 ## Usage

-Don't have to do anything!
-If it exceeds the upper limit of the specified tab, it will automatically close from the left tab.
-However, in the case of the following rule, it is passed through without being deleted.

-- When editing a file
-- When pinned is included in the tab (for [pinned-tab](https://atom.io/packages/pinned-tabs) package)
+When the number of tabs (except editing) exceeds the upper limit, the tab is closed automatically.

+This will notify you when the tab is closed.
+You can open that tab again by click the 'Reopen' button on this notification.
+(It is not notified when it is an untitled tab or a config tab.)

 ## Option

 - `upperLimit`
   default: `10`
   Specify upper limit of tab

+## Lisence

+The MIT License (MIT)

+Copyright (c) 2017 nju33 <nju33.ki@gmail.com>